torgtrungus/slackescapepod/README.md

 ## Known Issues

 Bot posts may appear blank.
-This was written on a whim, meant to get to a working state only, so it isn't as pleasant to work with as I'd like.

 ## Notes

 *I had planned to release this eventually but Slack recently announced (6/25/24) they are going to delete content older than a year - and maybe people didn't want their content held hostage.*
 *This project has incomplete features but should get 95% of everything right - at least as far as my server was set up.
+EscapePod was written on a whim, meant to get to a working state only, so it isn't as pleasant to work with as I'd like.
 For mystery reasons it may not work for you.
 If so, try to figure it out.
 I will not provide support - this is basically software you found on the sidewalk and took home.
 Treat it as such.*

 good luck